Selection Rules for Quasi-Bound States in the Continuum: Introduction

 However, HCGs can support two classes of BICs: those excluded from coupling to free space due to symmetry constraints (or ``symmetry-protected''), and those excluded for reasons unrelated to symmetry (or ``accidental''~\cite{sadrieva_multipolar_2019}).
 It has been argued recently~\cite{overvig_dimerized_2018} that symmetry-protected BICs in HCGs are better suited than accidental BICs for creating compact optical devices with sharp spectral features.
-It is well-known that by reducing the symmetry~\cite{lemarchand_study_1999,overvig_dimerized_2018,Bingham_08,zeng_tunable_2015,nguyen_symmetry_2017, liang_symmetry-reduced_2014,cui_normal_2016,qiu_active_2012,cui_dynamic_2012,kilic_controlling_2008,foley_symmetry-protected_2014,fedotov_sharp_2007,nguyen_symmetry_2018,cueff_tailoring_2018} of an HCG or PCS, symmetry-protected BICs can be accessed at normal incidence, resulting in Fano resonances with Q-factors controlled by the magnitude of the perturbation.
-This restores a robust design paradigm for controlling the Q-factor of a sharp spectral feature.
-Additionally, because the BICs are associated with modes in an HCG, the modes are localized in a manner related to the flatness of the band structure.
-It has also recently been shown~\cite{nguyen_symmetry_2018,cueff_tailoring_2018} that proper perturbation (including breaking vertical symmetry) allows excellent control of the band structure.
-Therefore, a symmetry-broken HCG inherits the benefits of both LCGs and HCGs relevant to sharp spectral features in finite devices~\cite{overvig_dimerized_2018}.
+It is well-known that by reducing the symmetry~\cite{lemarchand_study_1999,Bingham_08,zeng_tunable_2015,nguyen_symmetry_2017, liang_symmetry-reduced_2014,cui_normal_2016,qiu_active_2012,cui_dynamic_2012,kilic_controlling_2008,foley_symmetry-protected_2014,fedotov_sharp_2007,nguyen_symmetry_2018,cueff_tailoring_2018} of an HCG or PCS, symmetry-protected BICs become quasi-bound in the continuum, at which point they are referred to as ``quasi-BICs"\cite{koshelev_asymmetric_2018}.
+Quasi-BICs couple to light at normal incidence with optical lifetimes controlled by the magnitude of the perturbation that breaks the symmetry protecting them, thereby restoring a robust design paradigm for controlling the Q-factor of a sharp spectral feature.
+Furthermore, it has also recently been shown~\cite{nguyen_symmetry_2018,cueff_tailoring_2018} that proper perturbation (including breaking vertical symmetry) allows excellent control of the band structure.
+Therefore, a symmetry-broken HCG inherits the benefits of both LCGs and HCGs relevant to sharp spectral features in compact devices.